yashbaw52/TestNG/README.md

 # TestNG
 Code for TestNG

-This is the code for TesTNG for a website to validate the login details

-//code starts here
+Login fil includes the basic testNG code for validation of title of the Page I have used Assert for the validation